 Specifically, the same routine as currently exists for off-site ophthalmology management referrals is followed.
 The medical department generates and approves the initial referral, consult request or recall.
 The inmate has pertinent data collected during our on-site clinic.
 This technical information is then forwarded to the managing eye doctor thru our own secure HIPAA complaint data sharing program.
 The eye doctor can then assess the data and make an initial diagnose, initiate an ongoing medical management plan, follow-up appointment and/or referral.

-Institutional Eye Care’s trained technical team travels to each individual correctional facility to perform visual acuity testing, nerve fiber layer analysis, routine visual fields, inter ocular pressure measurements (tonometry), corneal thickness measurement (pachymetry) and/or digital retinal imaging (photography).
+Institutional Eye Care LLC’s trained technical team travels to each individual correctional facility to perform visual acuity testing, nerve fiber layer analysis, routine visual fields, inter ocular pressure measurements (tonometry), corneal thickness measurement (pachymetry) and/or digital retinal imaging (photography).

 Visual Fields are performed on site using the EasyField portable visual field unit by Oculus.
 This fully portable visual field unit provides 24-2 and many other visual software programs required to manage glaucoma and other visual field loss.